grafana/grafana-plugin-sdk-go/experimental/e2e/README.md

 }]
 ```

 In certain situations it can be useful to replay responses from multiple data sources.
-This is supported by adding
-multiple storage configurations.
 ```json
 [
 	{